ibm-cloud-docs/netezza/webconsole/creating_libraries.md

 1. Go to **Databases**
 1. Select the database in which you want to create a view.
 1. Go to **DB Objects > Libraries**.
-1. Click **Create library**.
-1. Select the schema where you want to create a library.
 1. Type a name for the library.
 1. Specify the external host object filename.